 Software I use includes Sure Cuts A Lot 5 (SCAL5), Inkscape, Canvas Workspace and Design Space.
 All enable you to upload SVG files, alter SVG files AND create from scratch files for your cutting machine.

-If you want to read more information on software, check out my post that talks about software here.
+To find out more information on software, you can check out my post that talks about software here.

 Until next time,

 P.S.
 Think you might like to learn how to create your very own personalized SVG files for your cutting machine?